KamgangAnthony/Web-App-Titanic-Survival/README.md

 </p>

-Then I passed the features through the pipeline
+Then I passed the features through the pipeline <br>
 Then I applied several machine learning models to the data and computed their cross validation scores on a validation set
 <p align="left">
   <a href="https://did-you-survive-the-titanic.herokuapp.com/">